List of Gotham (franchise) characters: Butch Gilzean / Cyrus Gold / Solomon Grundy

 When his body is dumped into Slaughter Swamp by the hospital's orderlies, chemicals associated with Indian Hill revived Cyrus Gold while regenerating his hand.
 The transformation also gave him super-strength while also making him have a fear of fire.
 He makes his way to Gotham City and runs into Riddler who asks for his help remembering who he is.
-After getting a burn from one of the men he earlier attacked, Riddler takes him to Cherry's nightclub to enter him in a fight where Cherry has her latest doctor Leslie Thompkins tend to his burn.
+After getting a burn from one of the men he earlier attacked, Riddler takes him to Cherry's nightclub to enter him in a fight where Cherry has her latest doctor Lee Thompkins tend to his burn.
 Solomon Grundy manages to win most of his death matches.

 During his fight with Mr. Murder Face, Solomon Grundy started experiencing fragments of memories of his life as Butch Gilzean upon being hit in the head.
-At the time when Barbara Kean, Tabitha Galavan, and Selina Kyle arrived at Cherry's fight club to find Edward Nygma, Tabitha encountered Solomon Grundy where he doesn't remember him.
-When Selina calls for the "Code of the Narrows" while trying to apprehend Nygma, Tabitha is paired up against Solomon Grundy where the fight doesn't go well.
+When Barbara Kean, Tabitha Galavan, and Selina Kyle arrived at Cherry's fight club to find Edward Nygma, Tabitha encountered Grundy, who does not remember him.
+When Selina calls for the "Code of the Narrows" while trying to apprehend Nygma, Tabitha is paired up against Grundy.
 Firefly crashes the fight to finish the job that Oswald Cobblepot gave her.
-Solomon Grundy prepares to attack only to be frightened by Firefly's fire attacks.
-After Firefly was disabled by Leslie Thompkins and Barbara Kean shot Cherry, Solomon Grundy's injuries were tended to by Leslie.
+Grundy prepares to attack only to be frightened by Firefly's fire attacks.
+After Firefly was disabled by Lee Thompkins and Barbara Kean shot Cherry, Grundy's injuries were tended to by Lee.

 Penguin later instructs Hugo Strange to restore Butch Gilzean back to normal.
 While Strange was successful, Penguin kills Butch anyway as part of his revenge on Tabitha for killing his mother.